 B. Anglers will change sides of the boat every hour.
 Should a fish appear behind a bait during a change-over, the rod belonging to the angler shall take precedence over the location of that rod.
 If a fish appears behind an angler’s teaser during a change-over when the angler has his bait in the boat or just behind the boat, the angler must drop his bait back behind the teaser before the teaser can be moved.

-C. Fish eligible for scoring are sailfish and white marlin only.
-Blue marlin must be dispatched as quickly as possible.
+C. Fish eligible for scoring are Sailfish, Striped, Blue or Black Marlin.
+Any other species should be dispatched as quickly as possible.

 D. Fish are officially caught when the angler winds on the leader through the first guide, if using a wind-on leader, or when the swivel touches the rod tip if a wind-on is not employed.
 The mate is not to touch the leader prior to either of the above described events.